Save up to 25%… Shop Our Birthday Sale Now!

 Cordyceps militaris for lungs

-Is it just a cool coincidence that the mushroom that can help support lung health also looks like the branching passages in lungs? ?
+Is it just a cool coincidence that the mushroom that can help support lung health also looks like the branching passages in the lungs?

 Cordyceps Mushrooms as an Immunomodulator

-Just like other medicinal mushrooms, these fungi are effective adaptogens and immune supporters, helping to protect you against immune threats in your everyday environment.
+Just like other functional mushrooms, these fungi are effective adaptogens and immune supporters, helping to protect you against immune threats in your everyday environment.

 Cordyceps Mushrooms Can Improve Respiratory Capacity